 Posted on Leave a comment

 Frequently Asked Questions

-How long does the chicken salad last in the fridge?
+How long does this kani salad last in the fridge?

+Posted on Leave a comment